joshtynjala/actionscript-3.0-developers-guide/display/display-programming/changing-position.md

 it stops whatever object is currently being dragged.

-If you need to drag more than one display object, or to avoid the possibility of conflicts where more than one object might potentially use `startDrag()`, it’s best to use the mouse-following technique to create the dragging effect.
+If you need to drag more than one display object, or to avoid the possibility of conflicts where more than one object might potentially use `startDrag()`, it's best to use the mouse-following technique to create the dragging effect.
 With this technique, when the mouse button is pressed, a function is subscribed as a listener to the `mouseMove` event of the Stage.
 This function, which is then